c20424936/Assignment/README.md

 Button 3: Choose top N value

-When pressed this button selects top N amount of elements to later compare in both files using a JTextfield, which converts the input to an integer using parseInt.
+When pressed, button3 selects top N amount of elements to later compare in both files using a JTextfield, which converts the input to an integer using parseInt.

 Button 4: Compare the files

-When button3 is pressed, it takes the 2 strings of the filenames and the top N values and passes it to the readfile method in the FileRead class.
+When button4 is pressed, it takes the 2 strings of the filenames and the top N values and passes it to the readfile method in the FileRead class.
 This runs 2 times, once per file.
-When the methods is ran, the file is opened and creates an arraylist containing all stop words.
-This list of stop words is then compared to the contents of the first file and if there is no match the word is added to the arraylist.
+When the methods is first ran, the file is opened and creates an arraylist "stoplist" containing all stop words.
+This list of stop words is then compared to the contents of the first file and if there is no match the word is added to the arraylist "list".
+This arraylist is then added to a HashMap "WordList" that puts the word and its frequency into the hashmap.
+This HashMap is then added to a new hashmap which oreders the wordlist and limits it to the top N values given in the GUI.
+This then prints the word and the frequency of the word in the terminal.
+If the code has only been ran once the contents of WordList will be placed into the HashMap "TempList" and clear Wordlist.
+The code is then ran again with the second file.
+The words are filtered again and added to the wordlist and printed into the terminal.However now the WordList will be compared to the "TempList", containing words from file1.
+This will add to a counter of common words that will be used to calculate the percentage of duplicate words and compare the 2 files.
+This value is then shown using a JOptionPane.showMessageDialog() along with a message to show the commonality of the files.

 Button 5: Adding Stop Words